Lyngby railway station

-Lyngby station is a station on the Hillerød radial of the S-train network in Copenhagen, Denmark.
-It is located centrally in Kongens Lyngby.
-With its large bus terminal, situated on the east side of the station, it is an important hub for public transport in the northern suburbs of Copenhagen.
+Lyngby station is a railway station serving the town and suburb of Kongens Lyngby in Greater Copenhagen, Denmark.
+It is situated centrally in Kongens Lyngby, a short distance from its main artery Lyngby Hovedgade.
+With its large bus terminal, situated on the east side of the station, it is an important transport hub for public transport in the northern suburbs of Copenhagen.

+Lyngby station is located on the Hillerød radial of Copenhagens S-train network, a hybrid commuter rail and rapid transit system serving Greater Copenhagen.
+It is served regularly by trains on the A- and E-lines which have a journey time to central Copenhagen of around 15 minutes.

-The station building contains a shopping arcade with circa 15 stores, including two supermarkets.
+The station opened in 1863.
+It has been served by the S-train network since 1936.
+The current station building was built in 1957 and contains a shopping arcade with circa 15 stores, including two supermarkets.